 Lead-up to the Civil Rights Act

 Following the Civil War (1861-1865), a trio of constitutional amendments abolished slavery, made the former slaves citizens and gave all men the right to vote regardless of race.
 Nonetheless, many states--particularly in the South--used poll taxes, literacy tests and other similar measures to keep their African-American residents essentially disenfranchised.
-They also enforced strict segregation through “Jim Crow” laws and condoned violence from white supremacist groups like the Ku Klux Klan
+They also enforced strict segregation through “Jim Crow” laws and condoned violence from white supremacist groups like the Ku Klux Klan.

 For decades after Reconstruction (1865-1877), the U.S. Congress did not pass a single civil rights act.
 Finally, in 1957, it established a civil rights section of the Justice Department, along with a Commission on Civil Rights to investigate discriminatory conditions.
 Three years later, Congress provided for court-appointed referees to help blacks register to vote.
 Both of these bills were strongly watered down to overcome southern resistance.
 When John F. Kennedy entered the White House in 1961, he initially delayed in supporting new anti-discrimination measures.
 But with protests springing up throughout the South – including one in Birmingham, Alabama, where police brutally suppressed nonviolent demonstrators with dogs, clubs and high-pressure fire hoses – Kennedy decided to act.
 In June 1963 he proposed by far the most comprehensive civil rights legislation to date, saying the United States “will not be fully free until all of its citizens are free.”